Last Updated on March 11, 2022 by Grow with Bovees

 Finally, compost has a role in discouraging weeds.
 Like any organic material, it makes an excellent mulch, even when it’s not completely broken down.
 Spread in a 3″ or 4″ layer on the soil over plant roots and between plants, it covers weed seeds that need sunlight to germinate.

-Compost made by the hot composting managed method—where extremely high temperatures kill any weed seeds in the organic raw materials from the pile—is best for this purpose.
+Compost made by the hot composting managed method—where extremely high temperatures kill any weed seeds and dangerous pathogens in the organic raw materials from the pile—is best for this purpose.

-The benefits of compost cannot be ignored, you should make and use all the compost that you can!
+The benefits of composting cannot be ignored.
+You should use everything from your compost pile that you can!